Jaime Carbonell: Career

 Carbonell was the Allen Newell Professor of Computer Science and head of the Language Technologies Institute at Carnegie Mellon University.
 He joined Carnegie Mellon in 1979 and became a key faculty member in the artificial intelligence area.
 He was appointed full professor in 1987, Newell Chair in 1995, and University Professor in 2012.

 He did his undergraduate studies at MIT, getting dual degrees in Mathematics and Physics.
 He received his Ph.D. in computer science from Yale University in 1979.

 At the time of his appointment, Carbonell was the youngest chaired professor in the School of Computer Science at CMU.
 He was considered creative, insightful, and highly productive as a researcher.
 His research spanned several areas of computer science, mostly in artificial intelligence, including: machine learning, data and text mining, natural language processing, very-large-scale knowledge bases, translingual information retrieval and automated summarization.
 He wrote more than 300 technical papers and gave over 500 invited or refereed-paper presentations (colloquia, seminars, panels, conferences, keynotes, etc.).
 He died following a long illness on February 28, 2020.
+Mona Talat Diab became the director of CMU's Language Technologies Institute in the Fall 2023.